 In some government ministries/departments, multiple PIOs have been appointed to handle and process applications.
 This has been quite confusing for requesters because the PIOs have often forced them to run around from one PIO to the next, until they find "the right one".
 For example, the Delhi Development Authority (DDA) has appointed close to 40 PIOs, assigning each PIO a specific subject/jurisdiction.
 As a result, requestors have been forced to file multiple requests or pay excessive fees if the information spanned more than one PIO's jurisdiction.
 This is NOT permitted under the Act.
 In a recent case, the Central Information Commission confirmed that this approach was wrong, directing the DDA to ensure that its PIOs accept ALL applications, irrespective of whether or not the application falls within their specific subject/jurisdiction.
-Where one PIO at the front of the office will receive applications, even if multiple PIOs will process them.
+Ideally, public authorities could also develop a "single window" for applications, where one PIO at the front of the office will receive applications, even if multiple PIOs will process them.